qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_analysis_tools.rst

 ``Spoke layer fields to copy``
   Optional

-  Choose here the field of the spoke layer to be copy.
+  Field(s) of the spoke layer to be copy.
 If no fields are chosen all fields are taken

 Outputs